epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-15-haskell-loop-with-map.markdown

 ### Passing Arguments to Action

-	Think Function in Haskell as Sequence of Procedure
+	Think Action in Haskell as Procedure, Sequence of Command

 Now we can apply our <code>Pair</code> to new function.
 This function has two arguments.